soundofives/worldbuilding/Locations/15k/15k/Personalities/PCs/Muck.md

    >You've just come to the bustling City, its smells and life new to you.
 You're here for new opportunities--new people, new places.
 You take a deep breath--a breath of easy youth.
 The air crackled with possibilities.
 Amidst the bustling streets, you caught a glimpse of a golden-skinned elf.
 Their presence seemed to shimmer with energy, drawing you in like a moth to a flame.
 You were drawn to him.
 The scene vanishes...you're speaking with him in a tavern, his words were spells, each sentence weaving a connection that transcended the ordinary.
 "My name is Yrag--but you can call me Yrah."
 Yrah, the golden mage whose presence marked the beginning of a journey into the unknown.
 - Yrah introduces you to Mordenkainen, and you join the Citadel of Eight.
    >[!quote] Memory
    >You stand in a run-down parlor sipping on Bonzian nectarwine.
 Yrah and a few others are here, chatting and drinking.
 You recognized them.
 Robilar, Tenser, Bigby.
 One man, youthful but stern, sits across from you, a simple drink in his hand.
 "So, Muck.
 What do you say?
 Come with us?
 Turn the Citadel of Seven into the Citadel of Eight?"
 A voice called from another, though the sound was distant and warped.
 "Mordenkainen, come, have another round!"
-The air hummed with arcane potential as the Citadel of Eight unfolded before you, its walls echoing with the legacy of renowned wizards.
+The air hummed with arcane potential as the Citadel of Eight unfolded before you, its walls echoing with the legacy of renowned adventurers.
 Mordenkainen's gaze didn't leave your face.
 It held the weight of knowledge even then.
 - You and Yrah discover a horrible secret about the Abyss.
    >[!quote] Memory
    >In the dim-lit chamber, shadows danced as you and Yrah.
 You held a tome in front of you, its words shifting and foreign and cursed.
 You remember pulling it from the  Neither of you could speak.
 No words could capture what you'd found.
 The air thickened.
 The horrific secret unraveled in your mind like a sinister tapestry.
 In that moment, the boundaries of reality seemed to warp, and a distant voice--no, not distant.
 Next to you.
 Yrah whispered, "Another Blood War.
 This would mean the end of all things..."
 You knew you were young--but the world could not wait for the old to act.